WiLL75G/soc-day20-soc-interview-preparation/README.md

 ## Conclusion

-This interview prep system covers every format a SOC analyst candidate will face — technical screens, scenario panels, and behavioural rounds.
+This interview prep system covers every format a SOC analyst candidate will face technical screens, scenario panels, and behavioural rounds.
 With 16 technical questions, 5 full incident scenarios, and a Quick Fire Round, every dimension of the hiring process is covered.
-Combined with the 28-day portfolio, this guide represents a complete interview-ready package for any SOC Analyst Tier 1 or Tier 2 role.
+Combined with the 28-day portfolio, this guide represents a complete interview ready package for any SOC Analyst Tier 1 or Tier 2 role.